IQSS/dataverse/doc/sphinx-guides/source/admin/metadatacustomization.rst

 Editing TSV files
 ~~~~~~~~~~~~~~~~~

-Early in Dataverse Software version 4 development, metadata blocks were edited in the Google spreadsheet mentioned above and then exported in TSV format.
+Early in Dataverse Software 4.0 development, metadata blocks were edited in the Google spreadsheet mentioned above and then exported in TSV format.
 This worked fine when there was only one person editing the Google spreadsheet but now that contributions are coming in from all over, the TSV files are edited directly.
 We are somewhat painfully aware that another format such as XML might make more sense these days.
 Please see https://github.com/IQSS/dataverse/issues/4451 for a discussion of non-TSV formats.

 Please note that metadata fields share a common namespace so they must be unique.
 The following curl command will print list of metadata fields already available in the system: